eecs230/lab6/README.md

 course(cid: int, dept: string) enroll(sid: int, cid: int, grade:int)

-The Catalog, that stores this information, is called CAESAR.
-CAESAR contains the following students, courses, and enrollments currently:
+The Catalog that stores this information has global variable name CAESAR.
+It is pre-populated with the following:

 ```
 Students: